 - Press and hold both the Power (Sleep/Wake) button and the Home button for a few seconds and then release both buttons when the Apple logo is displayed on the screen.

 If your iPhone touchscreen is responding again after performing a forced restart/reboot, then you may have to consider performing these subsequent procedures to get rid of the triggers.
 If it isn’t the hardware, then something within the software aspect must be the culprit.
 In order to prevent the problem from coming back, you must eliminate the trigger.
 Among the common variables are bad apps, malwares and bugs, corrupt data or broken files.
-Performing the following procedures can help clear out these factors and thereby halts the symptom from recurring.
+Performing the following procedures can help clear out these factors and thereby halts the unresponsive screen symptom or the touch screen not working problem from recurring.

 1. Update your apps and iPhone software to the latest version.
 Apps that are acting up are usually the main triggers.
 Note that everything in your iPhone system is interconnected and so if one of the system components isn’t working, other features and system functions are also likely to get affected.
 This is usually the case if your iPhone touchscreen suddenly stops working while using a certain app.
 That app must have been glitching and therefore unstable.
 And when that app crashes or freezes, the iPhone’s display touchscreen also becomes stuck and therefore not responding to touches.
 An effective solution to this is to update your apps.
 Like iOS, apps also receive periodic updates pushed by their respective developers.
 These updates contain new enhanced features as well as bug fixes.